1. Main points

 Figure 5: Younger people were more likely to have taken a drug in the last year than older people

-Proportion of people who reported using a drug in the last year by age, England and Wales, year ending December 1997 to year ending March 2023
+Proportion of people who reported using a drug in the last year by age, England and Wales, year ending (YE) December 1997 to YE March 2024

-Source: Crime Survey for England and Wales (CSEW) from the Office for National Statistics
+Source: Crime Survey for England and Wales from the Office for National Statistics

 Notes:

-- Data for 1995, 1997 and 1999 are for the year ending December, all other years included are year ending March.
+1. Data for 1997 and 1999 are for YE December.
+All other years are for YE March.

 Download this chart Figure 5: Younger people were more likely to have taken a drug in the last year than older people

-Image .csv .xlsPrevalence of drug use also varied by a range of other characteristics.
-For example, those who were single were more likely to have used a drug in the past year (15.4%) compared with those who were married or in a civil partnership (4.2%).
+Image .csv .xlsPrevalence of drug use varied by a range of other characteristics.
+For example, those who were married or in a civil partnership were less likely to have used a drug in the past year (3.6%), compared with those who were cohabiting (12.3%), single (14.5%), separated (9.2%), or divorced or in a legally dissolved partnership (7.2%).

 It is important to note that personal and household characteristics are not necessarily independently related to drug use.
-For example, the relationship between drug use and marital status may be related to age.
+For example, the relationship between drug use and marital status may be influenced by age.

 Figure 6: Levels of drug use by household income varied by drug type

-Source: Crime Survey for England and Wales (CSEW) from the Office for National Statistics
+Source: Crime Survey for England and Wales from the Office for National Statistics

 Download this chart Figure 6: Levels of drug use by household income varied by drug type

-Image .csv .xlsFor more detailed figures on characteristics of drug users, see Section 3 of the accompanying dataset.
+Image .csv .xlsMore detailed figures on characteristics of drug users can be found in Section 3 of the accompanying dataset.

 Nôl i'r tabl cynnwys5.
 Obtaining drugs

 Nôl i'r tabl cynnwys6.
-Drug misuse in England and Wales data
+Data on drug misuse in England and Wales

 Data from the Crime Survey for England and Wales (CSEW) on the extent and trends of illicit drug use.